pytorch/opacus/Migration_Guide.md

 - eps, alpha = privacy_engine.get_privacy_spent(delta=target_delta)
 ```

-Note, that you no loger have access to alpha, as it's RDP-specific parameter and isn't applicable to other privacy accountants.
+Note, that you no longer have access to alpha, as it's RDP-specific parameter and isn't applicable to other privacy accountants.
 If you need to provide custom alphas, you can pass it as an argument to `get_epsilon`:
 ```python
 eps = privacy_engine.get_epsilon(delta=target_delta, alphas=alphas)
 ```